GregUtas/robust-services-core/README.md

 ## Installing the repository

-Download the repository to a directory named _rsc_.
-This is because, when the executable starts, it looks for its
+After you download and extract the repository, its top-level directory will have a name like _robust_services_core-0.n.n_ now that releases are tagged.
+So will the directory directly underneath it.
+Rename that second-level directory _rsc_.
-[configuration file](input/element.config.txt) on the path _../rsc/input/element.config.txt_.
+This is because, when the executable starts, it looks for its [configuration file](input/element.config.txt) on the path _../rsc/input/element.config.txt_.